Maybe It’s Time To Treat Facebook Like A Public Utility

 Here’s a thought experiment: What would happen if every few weeks an anchor on Bloomberg TV or Cheddar pulled out a gun and shot and killed someone live on air?
 Those companies would shut down the program as fast as you can say “over-the-top television service.”
 And if such acts of violence happened that often on your local TV news broadcast, that station would probably be taken off the air and face hefty fines.

 Such questions inevitably arise every time a horrific act of violence is streamed on Facebook Live or uploaded and shared in a post shared on the platform.
 In just the last week and a half, the social network made headlines when a disturbed man in Thailand streamed on Facebook Live the murder of his young daughter in front of his wife, and when Steve Stephens filmed his murder of an elderly man in Cleveland and uploaded the video to Facebook.
-In both cases, it took time to remove the horrific videos—only after 24 hours and after a Thai government official and the BBC alerted Facebook was the infanticide video taken down.
+In both cases, it took time to remove the horrific videos—only after 24 hours for the Cleveland video and after a Thai government official and the BBC alerted Facebook for the infanticide video.
 And those are just the offending videos that we know about.
 Who knows what other content is being uploaded as we speak?

 Facebook admits this is a problem, and says it’s doing everything it can via artificial intelligence and human moderators to filter out such content.
 Yet it keeps happening, and with 1.8 billion monthly users and a strong focus on video, it’s bound to become a perennial problem for the company.